pmqueiroz/proffy/README.md

 #### Report

-In case you are having any problem do not shy to report to us in [Issues](https://github.com/pmqueiroz/proffy/issues) session.
+In case you are having any problem do not be shy to report to us in [Issues](https://github.com/pmqueiroz/proffy/issues) session.

 ### Contributing